 - Place squash, flesh side down, in the baking dish, and roast in the oven until just tender, about 30 minutes.

 - Allow to cool, and then rake a fork back and forth across the inside of the squash halves to remove the strands into a large bowl.

 - While squash is baking, peel and dice 1 yellow onion and mince 2 garlic cloves.
 Add to a large mixing bowl.

-- Add 1 pound ground beef, 1 egg, 1 tablespoon coconut flour, ½ teaspoon sea salt, and 1 tablespoon Italian seasoning.
+- Add 1 pound ground beef, 1 egg, 1 tablespoon flaxseed meal, ½ teaspoon sea salt, and 1 tablespoon Italian seasoning.
 Use clean hands to mix everything together.

 - Shape meat mixture into golf ball-size meatballs—it should make about 14.

 - Grease a large skillet with ghee or coconut oil, and heat over medium.
 Cook meatballs, turning occasionally, until browned on all sides.